Maricris Garcia: Early life and education

 Maricris Garcia was born as Maria Cristina Yu Garcia on September 26, 1987, in Caloocan, Philippines.
 She studied tourism at the La Consolacion College in Caloocan.

 Career

-She first auditioned in Pinoy Pop Superstar year one, but did not become a finalist.
-Two years later, she won with her rendition of Barry Manilow's "One Voice" at the Grand Finale held in Araneta Coliseum.
-She was the 3rd Pinoy Pop Superstar champion.
+She first auditioned in the first year of Pinoy Pop Superstar year but did not become a finalist.
+Two years later, she won with her rendition of Barry Manilow's "One Voice" at the 2007 Grand Finale of Pinoy Pop Superstar, held in Araneta Coliseum.
+Thus, she was awarded as the 3rd Pinoy Pop Superstar champion.
 Her voice is distinctly similar to the Divine Diva Zsa Zsa Padilla's voice, so she has been given the title of the "Divine Princess".

 Personal life

 On December 16, 2016, Garcia married TJ Cruz.
 In May 2020, Garcia announced via Instagram that she is expecting her first child.
+Their daughter was born in January 2021.